snimmagadda1/s11a.com/content/03-11-2023/index.md

 ## Setting up a workspace

-The code here has been hacked together from the [quickstart for java example](https://github.com/Azure-Samples/azure-cosmos-java-getting-started/blob/main/src/main/java/com/azure/cosmos/sample/sync/SyncMain.java).
+The code here has been hacked together from the [quick start for java example](https://github.com/Azure-Samples/azure-cosmos-java-getting-started/blob/main/src/main/java/com/azure/cosmos/sample/sync/SyncMain.java).
 To create a workspace, simply use the portal to create a Cosmos DB [free tier](https://learn.microsoft.com/en-us/azure/cosmos-db/free-tier).

 Once you have a Cosmos instance, set the primary key and connection strings that the program will use to create a client.